openshift/training/beta-4-setup.md

 ### Upcoming changes

 We've recently worked with Kubernetes upstream to add API support for Secrets.
-Before GA the need for STI builds in this authentication approach may go away.
+Before GA the need for S2I builds in this authentication approach may go away.
 What this would mean is that admins would run a script to import an Apache configuration in to a Secret and the Pod could use this on start up.
 In this case the Build Config would go away and only a Deployment Config would be